-1 efficient allocation of resources, reduces long-term support costs, and minimizes the 2 operational risks associated with staffing and maintaining a standalone IT organization.
-3 4 In addition, because the same IT organization will have just completed the transition of 5 two other natural gas local distribution companies within the BCP Management portfolio 6 to this Oracle platform, many of the same team members-who bring direct, recent 7 experience with both the IT infrastructure and systems and the business context-will now 8 be available to support the NMGC transition.
-This continuity offers significant 9 implementation advantages, including greater efficiency and reduced ramp-up time, at 10 significantly lower risk with the ability to apply lessons learned from two nearly identical 11 deployments to ensure an even smoother transition for NMGC.
-12 13 In summary, the revised plan differs from the original in three key ways: (1) it replaces the 14 SAP ERP and Asset Suite platforms with Oracle Fusion Cloud ERP and WACS; (2) it 15 eliminates the need for NMGC to independently implement major system upgrades nearly 16 immediately following the transition period; and (3) it enables the use of a shared services 17 support model for IT and cybersecurity, improving efficiency and reducing ongoing costs.
-18 19 HOW LONG DID IT TAKE TO DEVELOP THE ORACLE FUSION CLOUD ERP Q.

-AND WACS FOR DELTA UTILITIES?

-A. The platform has been in development for approximately 18 months, including planning, building, testing, and implementation.
-Significant effort has been expended to ensure the solution will meet the needs of gas utilities.
-We expect the transition for NMGC will be less than 18 months.
+1 to this Oracle platform, many of the same team members-who bring direct, recent 2 experience with both the IT infrastructure and systems and the business context-will now 3 be available to support the NMGC transition.
+This continuity offers significant 4 implementation advantages, including greater efficiency and reduced ramp-up time, at 5 significantly lower risk with the ability to apply lessons learned from two nearly identical 6 deployments to ensure an even smoother transition for NMGC.
+7 8 As well, the NMGC team recently completed an on-time on-budget project to upgrade its 9 Hansen Customer Information System (CIS) and this experience will be leveraged in the 10 transition planning and execution.
+11 12 In summary, the revised plan differs from the original in three key ways: (1) it replaces the 13 SAP ERP and Asset Suite platforms with Oracle Fusion Cloud ERP and WACS; (2) it 14 eliminates the need for NMGC to independently implement major system upgrades nearly 15 immediately following the transition period; and (3) it enables the use of a shared services 16 support model for IT and cybersecurity, improving efficiency and reducing ongoing costs.
+17 18 Q. HOW LONG DID IT TAKE TO DEVELOP THE ORACLE FUSION CLOUD ERP 19 AND WACS FOR DELTA UTILITIES?
+20 A. The platform has been in development for approximately 18 months, including planning, 21 building, testing, and implementation.
+Significant effort has been expended to ensure the 22 solution will meet the needs of gas utilities.
+We expect the transition for NMGC will be 23 less than 18 months.